24

 Experience the Heart of Japan in Copenhagen

 The festival lasts for two days, offering visitors a chance to experience various aspects of Japanese culture, including music, dance, martial arts, tea ceremony, origami, calligraphy, and more.
-Stalls sell Japanese food, drinks, crafts, and souvenirs, while workshops and demonstrations cater to both children and adults.
+Participate in the Japanese group dance Bonodori or join a Manga and Anime drawing class.
+Browse the many stalls and indulge in Japanese food and drinks, or buy crafts, and souvenirs.

 A Celebration - Sakura Festival Copenhagen

 The Sakura Festival is a free, family-friendly event that celebrates the arrival of spring and the friendship between Denmark and Japan.
-It's a unique opportunity to immerse yourself in Japanese culture while enjoying the beauty of nature in the heart of the city.
+It's a unique opportunity to dive into the fascinating Japanese culture and explore its traditiosn while enjoying the beauty of nature in the heart of the city.

 The festival is highly popular and attracts thousands of visitors every year, so it's advisable to arrive early and bring your own picnic blanket and basket.
 Be sure to check the festival's official website for the latest updates and details on the program and activities.